 Blood pressure is the pressure that blood exerts on the wall of the blood vessels.
 The pressure originates in the contraction of the heart, which forces blood out of the heart and into the blood vessels.
 If the flow is impaired through increased resistance, then blood pressure must increase, so blood pressure is often used as a test for circulatory health.
 Blood pressure can be modulated through altering cardiac activity, vasoconstriction, or vasodilation.
 The pressure is higher in arteries due to their proximity to the heart and increased muscle tissue which is able to cause contractions.
 Whereas veins have a lower pressure as blood moving through veins often comes from low-pressure capillary beds.

 Flow is the movement of the blood around the circulatory system.
 Relatively constant flow is required by the body’s tissues, so pressure and resistance are altered to maintain this consistency.
+Specifically, the volume flow rate in blood vessels is the speed of the blood times the cross-sectional area of the vessel.
+This flow rate is relatively constant.
 A too-high flow can damage blood vessels and tissue, while flow that’s too low means tissues served by the blood vessel may not receive sufficient oxygen to function.
 Flow is high in arteries due to their narrow lumens and high pressure but lowers in veins due to the lack of pressure.

 MCAT Official Prep (AAMC)